 - Complete the online application form with an electronic signature.
 The deadline for application is May 15.
+(Note: Fall 2014 application deadline has been extended to June 30, 2014.)
 To receive priority consideration for scholarships, you application must be complete by Jan.
 15.

 - Include with your application a brief personal statement, written by you in your own words.
 You can use this statement to convey to the Admissions Committee any experiences, interests, unusual circumstances or other information you believe may help the committee evaluate your potential for success at the Law School.
 Because we don't conduct individual interviews, your personal statement is the best way for you to tell us what you would most like us to know about you.

 - Have the Law School Admission Council submit a copy of your JD-CAS report (which includes copies of transcripts from all U.S. undergraduate schools) to the Law School.
 If you earned your bachelor’s (or equivalent) degree from a college or university outside the United States, its territories or Canada, you must use a credential evaluation service.
 We prefer use of the JD-CAS, but we also will accept evaluations from organizations that are members of the National Association of Credential Evaluation Services or Association of International Credentials Evaluators.